 Rear-end Collision Injuries Can be Serious, Even when the Vehicle Damage is Not

-Causes of “Rear-Enders”
+Causes of “Rear-Enders” and Common Locations

 - Leading vehicles were stopped (81 percent in the survey) or moving at very slow speeds at the time of the collision.
 Most of the time, the rear driver was following too closely to the car in front.

 - Most rear-end accidents happen during the day on dry, straight, and level roads.

 - Visual inattention was responsible for 93 percent of rear-end collisions.

 Types of injuries Found in Most Rear-End Accidents